SamHCoco/Data-Structure-Implementation-Java/README.md

  * **push(e)** - Adds element e to the top of the stack.
  * **pop()** - Returns and removes the element at the top of the stack.

-My implementation of a Stack uses Java's built in *ArrayList* data structure:
+My implementation of a Stack using Java's built in *ArrayList* data structure:
 ```Java
 public class Stack<T> {
     private ArrayList<T> stack;